2009 Malawian general election

 General elections were held in Malawi on 19 May 2009.
 Incumbent President Bingu wa Mutharika ran for re-election; his main opponent was John Tembo, the president of the Malawi Congress Party (MCP).
 Five other candidates also ran.
 The election was won by Mutharika, who was re-elected to the Presidency with around two-thirds of the vote.
 Mutharika's DPP also won a strong parliamentary majority.

 Electoral system

 Voter registration started in August 2008 and was scheduled to end on 29 November 2008, but on 20 November (by which time 3.5 million voters had been registered) it was announced that registration would be extended into December.
 This extension was caused by problems related to digital cameras that were necessary to the process.

 Between 2 February and 6 February, presidential and parliamentary candidates submitted their nomination papers.
-The official campaigning period began on 17 March and is scheduled to conclude on 17 May.
-Parliament was dissolved on 20 March, in accordance with the constitution, and subsequently the Malawi Electoral Commission (MEC)will announce which candidates have been deemed eligible.
+The official campaigning period began on 17 March and was scheduled to conclude on 17 May.
+Parliament was dissolved on 20 March, in accordance with the constitution, and subsequently the Malawi Electoral Commission (MEC) would announce the eligible candidates.